tsprlng/useful-pgp-agent/tools/README.md

 Yubico implements a [proprietary extension](https://developers.yubico.com/PGP/Attestation.html) to the OpenPGP card standard to *"cryptographically certify that a certain asymmetric key has been generated on device, and not imported"*.

-This feature is available on Yubikey 5 devices with firmware version 5.2 or newer.
+This feature is available on YubiKey 5 devices with firmware version 5.2 or newer.

 #### Attestation key/certificate